hank-1023/pyarcade/README.md

 ## Mastermind (Cows and Bulls)
 1. *Mastermind* **MUST** generate a random hidden sequence of 4 numbers from 0 to 9 (inclusive).
 2. *Mastermind* **MUST** accept as input from the user a guessed sequence, 4 numbers from 0 to 9 (inclusive).
-3. *Mastermind* **MUST** output and *evaluation.* This includes for each digit in the guessed sequence, whether that digit is
+3. *Mastermind* **MUST** output an *evaluation.* This includes for each digit in the guessed sequence, whether that digit is:
-    1. Nowhere in 4 the hidden sequence at all
+    1. Nowhere in the hidden sequence at all
     2. Somewhere in the hidden sequence, but not in the location it was submitted
     3. Is in the hidden sequence at the location it was submitted.